 Hands down, Louisiana is a seafood nation.
 From crawfish to Gulf shrimp, seafood gumbo to blackened redfish, marine life swims through Louisiana's culture.
 But if you think that we find seafood all fun and filets, you’ve clearly never seen a good fishing rodeo.
 That’s right, we said fishing rodeo.
 Nope, no lassoing involved.

-Fishing rodeos are large-scale tournaments where folks of all ages hit waters across the state in mighty battles for mighty big fish—oh, and the mighty glory of bragging rights and occasionally prizes topping tens of thousands of dollars.
-As much a part of Louisiana’s summers as festivals or flip flops, fishing rodeos turn out neighbors waving at neighbors, high school buddies making friendly wagers, kids dashing round and grandparents watching shade-side.
+Fishing rodeos are large-scale tournaments where folks of all ages hit waters throughout the state in mighty battles for mighty big fish—oh, and the mighty glory of bragging rights and occasionally prizes topping tens of thousands of dollars.
+As much a part of Louisiana’s summers as festivals or flip flops, fishing rodeos turn out neighbors waving at neighbors, high school buddies making friendly wagers, kids dashing around and grandparents watching shade-side.

 To experience our authentic seafood culture in action, nothing trumps fishing rodeos.
 They are perfect adventures for any Louisiana summer travel plans, you can’t go far without hitting one during weekends from April to October.
 There are annual rodeos by themes (for kids, veterans and novices) and on specific dates (4th of July, Memorial Day and Labor Day), but you can also find one by simply doing as Jack Kerouac did—just get in your car and drive.
 Towns like Houma and Venice and marinas like Cypress Cove or Delta Marina offer rodeos throughout the summer, ranging from bigger events, like Cajun Canyons Billfish Classic or the Empire South Pass Rodeo (second oldest fishing rodeo in the state), to small-town, smaller-scale affairs.
 Also big events like the Bassmaster Classic has rotating routes and frequents different locations.